brianshih1/mini-key-value-db/mdbook/src/chapter_5/mvcc_implementation.md

 pub type Key = Vec<u8>;
 ```

-The database uses RocksDB as the storage engine.
-We need to encode the MVCCKey into a RocksDB key, which is just a `Vec<u8>`.
-Inspired by CockroachDB [EncodeMVCCKey method](https://github.com/cockroachdb/cockroach/blob/530100fd39cc722bc324bfb3869a325622258fb3/pkg/storage/mvcc_key.go#L161), the MVCCKey is encoded into the following form:
+To store the `MVCCKey` into `RocksDB`, we need to encode the `MVCCKey` into a RocksDB key, which is just a `Vec<u8>`.
+Inspired by CRDB's [EncodeMVCCKey method](https://github.com/cockroachdb/cockroach/blob/530100fd39cc722bc324bfb3869a325622258fb3/pkg/storage/mvcc_key.go#L161), the MVCCKey is encoded into the following form:

 `[key] [wall_time] [logical_time]`